Brush Blue Soba Cup Set (5 pieces)

 Tradition in Every Sip – The Brush Blue Soba Cup Set

-The Brush Blue Soba Cup Set - 5 pieces- combines traditional Japanese craftsmanship with everyday utility.
-Made in Japan and finished by hand, each porcelain cup is unique—featuring soft brushstrokes in indigo and rust-brown tones that evoke a serene, organic aesthetic.
-Whether you're hosting guests or enjoying a quiet meal, these cups offer a refined, tactile experience that goes beyond function.
+The Brush Blue Soba Cup Set - 5 pieces - combines traditional Japanese craftsmanship with everyday utility.
+Made in Aichi Prefecture, Japan, and finished by hand, each porcelain cup is distinct, showcasing soft brushstrokes in indigo and rust-brown tones that create a serene, organic aesthetic.
+These cups bring a delightful tactile experience to your table, ideal for savoring soba dipping sauce (tsuyu), green tea, sake, or small desserts.

-Designed with versatility in mind, each cup measures 3.1 × 2.8 inches (80 × 70 mm) and holds 200 ml (6.8 fl oz)—a perfect size for serving soba dipping sauce (tsuyu), green tea, sake, or even small desserts.
-The slight variations in glaze and brushwork make each piece one-of-a-kind, while the shape fits comfortably in the hand, encouraging mindful use.
+Designed with versatility in mind, each cup measures 3.1 × 2.8 inches (80 × 70 mm) and holds 200 ml (6.8 fl oz)—a thoughtful size for a variety of beverages.
+The subtle variations in glaze and brushwork are a testament to the handcrafting process, ensuring each piece is unique.
+The gentle curve of the cup fits comfortably in your hand, encouraging mindful use and enjoyment of your favorite drinks.

 Part of the Brush Blue Collection, this set coordinates beautifully with other pieces in the series, enhancing both Japanese and Western table settings.
-Whether used for special occasions or daily rituals, these cups reflect a balance of simplicity, beauty, and tradition.
+When used for special occasions or daily rituals, these cups embody a balance of simplicity and beauty.
+They are packaged in a sturdy box to ensure safe delivery to your door, ready to add elegance to your home.

 Product Information